benbrenson/isar/doc/user_manual.md

 POST_ROOTFS_TASKS += "do_foo;"
 ```
+Those tasks are also able to be executed in chroot context.

 **Note: These tasks can only be run when defining them within the scope of the image recipe.**